DavidNash2024/Win32xx/samples/Scribble/Readme.txt

 * Printing the content of a window.
 * Responding to frame window messages in CFrame::WndProc
 * Responding to view window messages in CView::WndProc
-* Using the TRACE command to ouput debug text.
+* Using the TRACE command to output debug text.
 * Saving the frame settings in the registry.
 * Implementing a Most Recently Used (MRU) list in the file menu.
 * Using the CDC class to work with device contexts.